Jay Fetcher with Alley Kvols

-The Art of Ranching (AOR) is a collaborative community history project that works with 4-H youth and historic family and/or Centennial farms and ranches to make visible the agricultural labor and legacy of Colorado communities.
+The Art of Ranching project (AOR) is a collaborative community history project that works with 4-H youth and community members to research historical topics related to Colorado agriculture to make visible the agricultural labor and legacy of Colorado communities.
 Operating a farm and ranch and doing agricultural work is an art form in itself and every operation and agriculturalist takes a unique approach.
-Capturing these stories and making visible the significant contributions of these operations and agriculturalists to Routt County and its communities reveals that art.
-The project is funded by Colorado State University’s Office of Engagement and Extension Rural Engagement initiative and falls under the Vibrant Communities focus area.
+Capturing these stories and making visible the significant contributions of these operations in these communities reveals that art.
+Partners of this project include Colorado State University’s Office of Engagement and Extension Rural Engagement initiative – Vibrant Communities, Colorado State University Department of History, Public and Environmental History Center and History Colorado.

 Doing Community History